superuser-pushexe/Flow-Desktop/README.md

 # Flow-Desktop
-A lightweight desktop, built on X11, desigh=ned to be fast and easily customiziable
+A lightweight desktop, built on X11, designed to be fast and easily customiziable